When my 4 year old came to me with his big brown eyes and asked with much excitement, “How did I get here?”

 - Good touch and bad touch.

-- Our bodies change as we get older but we’ll save that for another conversation.
+- Our bodies change as we get older but you can save the rest of that conversation for later.

 The more a child can appreciate his own body as a preschooler, the better foundation he will have for feeling positive about the greatest of all physical miracles.” ~How to Talk to Your Child About Sex